Recorder (soprano & tenor) & string quartet

 In the second episode the melodies of the Introïtus of the Bohemian Advent Liturgy (related to the Gregorian Rorate Coeli) and of the Hussite battle song ‘You who are God’s warriors’ appear.

 II.
 Fantasia super ‘Dunkle Wolke’

-The music has as a ritornel (or ‘chorus’) that is modelled on the opening of Schütz’ ‘O hilf, Christe Gottes Sohn, durch dein bitter Leiden…‘, with in between free variations on the melody of ‘Dunkle Wolke’.
-These can sound in the bass, middle voices or in canon.
+The music has as a ritornel (or ‘chorus’) that is modelled on the opening of Schütz’ ‘O hilf, Christe Gottes Sohn, durch dein bitter Leiden…‘, with free variations on the melody of ‘Dunkle Wolke’in between.
+These can sound in the bass, middle voices, or in canon.

 Es geht ein’ dunkle Wolk’ herein, mich dünkt, es wird ein Regen sein, ein Regen aus den Wolken wohl in das grüne Gras.

 At times the instruments quote several melodies from the Bohemian Advent rite.